 Prior to becoming an attorney at Beasley Allen, Ali worked as a law clerk in the Firm's Fraud Section for more than two years, assisting attorneys in complex consumer and securities fraud litigation.
 Ali was named Principal in January 2016.

-Ali is currently serving as Vice President for the Montgomery County Bar Association Young Lawyers Section, and is on the Board of Directors of the Montgomery County Association for Justice.
-Additionally, she is a member of the Alabama Association for Justice, American Association for Justice, Montgomery County Bar Association and MCBA Women's Section, where she serves on the Board of Directors; the Montgomery Volunteer Lawyers Program and is on the Hugh Maddox American Inn of Court.
+Ali is currently serving as President for the Montgomery County Bar Association Young Lawyers Section, and is on the Board of Directors of the Montgomery County Association for Justice and the Montgomery County Bar Association Women's Section.
+Additionally, she is a member of the Alabama Association for Justice, Emerging Leaders, American Association for Justice, the Montgomery Volunteer Lawyers Program, and is on the Hugh Maddox American Inn of Court.

 Ali is originally from Kennesaw, Ga., where she worked for several Atlanta attorneys before moving to Montgomery, Ala., to start her law school career.
 She is married to Raymond James Hawthorne, Jr., of Montgomery, Ala.
 Ray is an attorney in private practice in Montgomery, Ala.
 Ray and Ali have a son named Jack Hawthorne and they are members of First United Methodist Church located in downtown Montgomery.

 - Georgia (2010)

 - U.S. District Court for the Northern District of Georgia (2011)

 - U.S. District Court for the Northern District of Alabama (2011)

 - U.S. District Court for the Middle District of Alabama (2011)

 - U.S. District Court for the Southern District of Alabama (2011)

 - Alabama State Bar Leadership Forum Class 13 (2017-2018)